Manman founder raises $33 million for latest software company

+* Says Harrison replaces Michael Ward, who announced his decision to retire as chairman and CEO on February 21, 2017

-SAN FRANCISCO The executive behind Manman, one of the biggest software products of the 1970s and 1980s, has raised another $33 million for her newest company, Kenandy.
+SAN FRANCISCO, June 10 The executive behind Manman, one of the biggest software products of the 1970s and 1980s, has raised another $33 million for her newest company, Kenandy.

 The cash will allow Kenandy, a cloud-based supply-chain software business based in Redwood City, Calif., to beef up sales and marketing and add more products, Chief Executive Sandy Kurtzig said in a telephone interview.